 Some students do not receive a Funding Guarantee, for example, international students sponsored by their home country.

-Graduate Teaching Assistantships (TA) at the Department are available to most PhD and thesis based MSc students.
+Graduate Teaching Assistantships (GTA) at the Department are available to most PhD and thesis-based MSc students.
 No separate application or request is required for incoming students.
-Decisions on assistantships and duties are made by the Department; a typical full-time assignment will involve twelve hours per week (averaged over a full 4 month term).
+A typical full-time assignment will involve 12 hours per week (averaged over a full 4 month term, roughly 16 weeks).

-Holders of a major scholarship are usually not eligible for a full TA during their tenure of the scholarship, but, depending on the rules of the scholarship, may receive partial TA support (usually a quarter) if desired.
+Holders of a major scholarship are usually not eligible for a full GTA appointment during their tenure of the scholarship, but, depending on the rules of the scholarship, may receive partial GTA support (usually a quarter) if desired.

 Graduate Research Assistantships

 During the summer months (May, June, July, and August), MSc (thesis-based) and PhD students' financial assistance is usually provided by their supervisors in the form of a Graduate Research Assistantship Fellowship (GRAF).
-For students receiving sufficient support from a scholarship, supervisors may decide not to provide a GRAF.
+For students receiving support from a scholarship, supervisors may decide not to provide a GRAF (or reduce their commitment).

-Some support may also be provided in the form of a Graduate Research Assistantship (GRA), which is an assistantship with assigned research related tasks (similar to a TA as it may not directly relate to the student's own research).
-Such appointments are limited to a combined average (including all concurrent TA appointments) of 12h per week (averaged over the term).
+Some support may also be provided in the form of a Graduate Research Assistantship (GRA), which is an assistantship with assigned research related tasks (similar to a GTA as it may not directly relate to the student's own research).
+Such appointments are limited to a combined average (including all concurrent GTA and GRA appointments) of 12h per week (averaged over the term).

 Currently, the recommended amount of summer support is $7,000 for Canadians or Permanent Residents.